 The topic of the research paper must be related to issues in the selected Major.
 The paper represents a third of the programme time.
 Much material is available at ISS, in documentation centres in the Netherlands and via the internet.
 Students will be required to obtain additional relevant material for their own research, such as statistical data, policy documents and, when appropriate, primary data.

 ISS offers the possibility to combine the research paper with an internship position to gather the information not only in a desk study but also in the field, either in the country concerned or at a donor NGO based in The Hague.

-Part 4 of the Academic calendar goes into more detail of the MA schedule.
+In Part 4 of the Academic calendar you will find full details of the MA schedule.